 But what if you want to work with your large csv's now without bothering your technical team?
 Or if you want to ensure that you never have to clean the same data twice?
 It's simple—just try out Dropbase.

 You drag and drop your csv file into Dropbase

 Follow through with the transformation process to review, validate, and clean your data

 Click Load to Database

 That's it!
 You now have access credentials to the database once you navigate to Workspace Settings.
 With these credentials, you can connect your favourite BI tool to create data-driven insights or download the file.
 Check out this quick video for a quick run of Dropbase.
-If you'd like to try out Dropbase's ability to work with large csv's, sign up for a free trial here.
+If you're interested in Dropbase's ability to work with large csv's, take a look at our most recent in-depth tutorial here.